Capital Credits Retirement Checks

 These capital credits are retained by the Cooperative and used to build and maintain the infrastructure necessary to serve the members and service the long-term debt of the Cooperative.
 When the financial condition and cash position of the Cooperative permits, the capital credits are then retired and paid back to you, as members and owners.
 Every year your Cooperative mails capital credit statements to every Cooperative member notifying them of their allocated capital credit balance and the amount of capital credits allocated to them in the previous year.
 This statement shows each member their equity and ownership in the Cooperative.

-I am pleased to inform you, as Cooperative members and owners, that your Cooperative’s Board of Trustees approved the retirement and return of $1.6 million of Capital Credits to the members.
-The capital credits that are being returned are from the years 1984 and 2019.
-This means that if you were a Cooperative member in either or both of these years, you should receive a check in early December for those capital credits.
-Over the past ten years, your Cooperative has retired and returned over $17 million to Cooperative members.
+I am pleased to inform you, as Cooperative members and owners, that your Cooperative’s Board of Trustees approved the retirement and return of $1.8 million of Capital Credits to the members.
+The capital credits that are being returned are from the years 1984, 1985 and 2019.
+This means that if you were a Cooperative member in any or all of these years, you will be receiving a check this month (December) for capital credits.
+Over the past twelve years, your Cooperative has retired and returned approximately $22 million to Cooperative members.